kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 Map Menu: Zoom Function Tweaks
 ==============================
+1. Reset To Top View: Current function: pan the map to the player.
+This is unchanged from the base-game.
+2. Zone View: Current function: zoom in across 7 zoom levels.
+Overriden base-game function: Pan the map to the player at a zoom level approximating a zone view of the player's location.
-1. The Zone and Sector View hotkeys zoom in and out across 7 zoom levels.
-They also do not pan to the player's location like in the base game.
+3. Sector View: Current function: zoom out across 7 zoom levels.
+Overridden base-game function: Pan the map to the player at a zoom level approximating a sector view of the player's location.
-2. Double-clicking on an object or sector on the map will toggle between 2 zoom levels appropriate for them.
+4. Double-clicking an object on the map will toggle between 2 zoom levels:
+  - "near view"
+  - and "zone view" that shows a good portion of the zone
+5. Double-clicking a sector on the map will toggle between 2 zoom levels:
+  - "sector view" that always shows the icons of major object,
+  - and a "local cluster view".

 CHANGES BUILT INTO THIS MOD (for developers)
 ============================================